santhoshv6/era_v4_s9_assignment/README.md

 ## 🎉 Achievement Unlock

+### Current Status: v4 Production Pipeline Ready ✅
+- Complete modular implementation
+- Advanced techniques integrated
+- Comprehensive analysis and monitoring
+- Bug-free, warning-free training
+- Ready for EC2 scaling

+### Next Milestone: 81% Accuracy 🎯
-Upon reaching 81% accuracy, you'll join an exclusive group of ~10,000 people worldwide who have successfully trained ImageNet from scratch! 🏆
+Upon reaching 81% top-1 accuracy on ImageNet 1K, you'll join an exclusive group of approximately **10,000 people worldwide** who have successfully trained ImageNet from scratch!

+## 📜 License

+MIT License - Feel free to use for educational and research purposes.

+---

+**Ready to train ResNet50 from scratch and join the 81% club?** 🚀

+Start with Phase 1 on Kaggle, then scale to EC2 for the full challenge!